 Whatever the language or platform, developers want the same thing – to create app experiences that are high-quality, intelligent and personalized.
 Experiences that delight users and keep them engaged.
-To do that,
+To do that, we need tools that increase our productivity, so that we spend more time on what matters most to our app’s success.

 Have you ever wanted to run the code samples while reading a book?
 Without having to first download the sample code, its runtime, and configure your environment so that everything is setup the way you need it?
+What if you could be reading a book,

 Yesterday we released updates to several of our products: Visual Studio 2017 version 15.4, support for .NET Standard 2.0 in the Universal Windows Platform, and the release of Visual Studio for Mac version 7.2.
 This minor update contains new features and performance improvements as well as fixes for bugs reported by you.
 Some highlights are mentioned below, for the full feature list check out the Visual Studio 2017 version 15.4 Release notes.

 We’re delighted to announce that our rich Python toolchain is fully available in Visual Studio 2017.
 Installation of Python tools, interpreters, runtimes, and numerous other features are directly integrated into the Visual Studio 2017 installer.
+Just select the Python development or Data science and analytical applications workloads,

 I’m excited to announce that the Data Science and analytics applications workload is available today in Visual Studio 2017.
-It had made a brief appearance in preview releases of Visual Studio,
+It had made a brief appearance in preview releases of Visual Studio, but had to be delayed while we completed localization and accessibility work.

 In his Build 2017 keynote, Scott Guthrie made several announcements across partnerships, new Azure service capabilities, and the Visual Studio family.
 If you didn’t get a chance to watch the keynote, check out ScottGu's blog post.
 From a Visual Studio product family perspective, the significant announcements are - The general availability of Visual Studio for Mac, Visual Studio 2017 version 15.2, Visual Studio 2017 version 15.3 Preview, A preview of .NET Standard 2.0 support in .NET Core, Here’s a little more about each of these announcements.

 More than ever, organizations are relying on developers to create breakthrough experiences.
 From start-ups to enterprises to government agencies, developers are creating new digital experiences that are redefining organizations to empower us all.
+The cloud is a key enabler for this era,

 Performance was a big focus area for Visual Studio 2017, with improvements in many areas, including: